 Therefore, if you’re using the CDN for a given search interface, that search interface automatically uses the latest patch of the

-The Coveo for Sitecore Hive CDN base URI is
+The Coveo Hive CDN base URI is

-Switching Between the CDN and Local Files
+Switching between the CDN and local files

-You first need to set a data source for the Coveo Search Resources rendering.
+Set a data source for the Coveo Search Resources rendering.
 If it already has a data source, you can skip this step.

 Find the Coveo Search Resources rendering, which is usually located at the bottom of the page.

 Select the Coveo Search Resources rendering to display its floating toolbar.

 In the floating toolbar, select Change associated content.